Kununurra, Western Australia: Transport

 East Kimberley Regional Airport, commonly referred to as Kununurra Airport, is located 3.7 km west of the town centre.
 Heavy wet seasons often result in this area being cut off from essential outside services and deliveries.
 The airport is a crucial piece of infrastructure which enables people and goods to enter or leave from the region and especially supports tourism and economic development.

 Facilities

-The town has many local attractions, including waterfalls, gorges, and ranges.

 Legal

 The Kununurra Courthouse, which includes a magistrate and a jury courtroom, was opened on 26 October 2014.
 It was designed by TAG Architects and Iredale Pedersen Hook Architects.
 The paintings of the Aboriginal artists from Miriwoong country were included in the design of the building.

 Education

 East Kimberley College has a student population of just over 900 ranging from kindergarten to year 12.
 St Joseph's Primary School and Ngalangangpum School are two Catholic schools.
 There is limited tertiary education available via a Western Australia North Regional Technical and further education (TAFE) campus.